 Once a person has a heart that suddenly stopped beating, they are already categorized as clinically dead.
 However, in this state, they can still be treated if acted upon immediately.

 Now the question is what is the length of time that a patient’s heart has to stop before it can no longer be treated?

 The answer varies in accordance with the patient but the estimated time would be around thirty minutes.
 This is because as soon as the heart stops beating, blood flow inside the body would also slowly stop therefore it cannot supply the brain anymore with any oxygenated blood.
 If they are not supplied by oxygenated blood, their brain cells die within 4-6 minutes and if no medical attention is still given, the patient will be nearing their biological death which means that their brain has lost all the oxygen supply.

-To learn more about the different basics and fundamentals of CPR, enroll for CPR Courses and trainings.
-Learning CPR today can bring a difference towards the future.
+To learn more about the different basics and fundamentals of CPR, enroll in CPR AED training today.
+Learning CPR today can bring a difference in the future.